The Masters School Photo #14

 School Notes

-- Sam Coffey '17 - Sam Coffey is a midfielder on the Portland Thorns FC and a member of the United States Women's National Soccer Team.
+• Sam Coffey '17 - 2024 Olympic Gold Medalist.
+Coffey is an American professional soccer player who plays as a defensive midfielder for the Portland Thorns of the National Women's Soccer League.

 Source: Verified school update